alislaboratory/4BitCPU/README.txt

 	UDEF 0110
 	UDEF 0111

-	MOV 1000 - move contents of A in memory to B in memory. (done) LDA 1001- Load contents of B in memory to register A. (done) LDB 1010- Load contents of A in memory to register B. (done) UDEF 1011
+	SWP 1000 - Swap values held in registers A and B. (done) LDA 1001- Load contents of B in memory to register A. (done) LDB 1010- Load contents of A in memory to register B. (done) UDEF 1011